livekit/egress/README.md

   * `template`: `layout` and `room_name` required. `base_url` is optional, used for custom templates
   * We currently have 4 templates available; `speaker-light`, `speaker-dark`, `grid-light`, and `grid-dark`.
 Check out our [web README](https://github.com/livekit/livekit-recorder/tree/main/web) to learn more or create your own.
 * Output: either `filepath` or `rtmp`.
 File output and stream output cannot be mixed
-  * `filepath`: whether writing to a local file, s3, or azure blob storage, this path will be used.
+  * `filepath`: whether writing to a local file, s3, azure blob, or gcp storage, this path will be used.
 Must end with `.mp4`
   * `rtmp`: a list of rtmp urls to stream to
 * `options`: will override anything in `config.defaults`.
 Using `preset` will override all other options